wp-plugins/post-meta/readme.txt

 * Compatible with newer wordpress version

 = 1.0.5 (16 November, 2012) =
 * Fixed Some linking error
 * Add User privacy for file download link
 * Add New function for API

+=1.0.5 (24 November, 2012)=
+* Fixed some jquery conflicting
+* Fixed preview function and shortcode(image,audio,video)
+* Add new audio player
+* Some Bug Free.
+* Fixed Some linking error
+* Add User privacy for file download link
+* Add New function for API